PSL Points Table 2019

 The PSL will have a format that is resonant with the other T20 formats adopted by the cricketing countries elsewhere.
-Till last year, the five teams played against each other twice (home and away) and the winner of every match got two points.
+Like last year, the six teams played against each other twice (home and away) and the winner of every match got two points.

-In case of abandonment, both teams will get 1 point apiece.
+In the case of abandonment, both teams will get 1 point apiece.
 At the end of this stage, the top four teams will qualify for the semi-final matches.
 The winners of the two semi-finals will face-off in the final on February 24 to determine the ultimate winner of the tournament.

 PSL will follow the rules and regulation laid down by ICC which are also followed by other cricket leagues.